monarch-initiative/mondo/docs/editors-guide/merging-and-obsoleting.md

 1. Add annotation **owl:deprecated** and indicate true (in literal)
 1. Add annotation **term replaced by** and add ID of term which replaced it (in CURIE format, such as MONDO:0010684).
 If the disease term is being obsoleted and an HPO term should be used instead, do not use **term replaced by**, rather use the annotation **consider.** For example, see MONDO:0001445.
 1. Add an obsoletion reason: use the annotation property 'has obsolescence reason' and chose an individual reason (click on Entity IRI and select a reason from the list.
 If there is not a valid reason in the list, add it as an individual, or manually write in a reason as a string.)
+1. _Optional:_ Add an additional comment (rdfs:comment) explaning why the terms were merged.
 1. Add SeeAlso with a link to the GitHub issue that requested the obsoletion.
 1. Remove superclass axioms
 1. If the class has children, remove the superclass assertion for the children